Miryo: Career

 In 2012, Miryo appeared as a producer on the rap competition TV show Show Me the Money, and was the only female judge.
 During the show she mentored Cheetah, who went on to win the first season of Unpretty Rapstar three years later.
-After her appearance on Show Me the Money, she made her solo debut with the self-produced album "MIRYO aka JOHONEY".
+After her appearance on Show Me the Money, she made her solo debut with the self-produced album "MIRYO JOHONEY".
 The album featured a variety of artists who ranged from idols to hip hop heavyweights.
 Brown Eyed Girls returned with their fifth studio album Black Box in July 2013, and promoted the title song Kill Bill.
 In November of that year, Miryo and fellow Brown Eyed Girls member Narsha formed a subunit called M&N. The subunit released their first single, entitled "Tonight", on November 11.

 Miryo released her single album "Queen" in July 2015, with the title song featuring her groupmate Ga-In.
 In September of that year, she and the other members of Brown Eyed Girls left their agency Nega Network.
 The group signed with Mystic Entertainment in October and released their album Basic the next month.